-Sweden is among the nations worldwide that devote the most money to research and development (R&D) in relation to gross domestic product (GDP).
-This amount continues to grow, with the exception of R&D in the Swedish military.
-Sweden´s expenditures for R&D total 3.6% of GDP.
+Sweden is among the nations worldwide that devote the most money to research relative to its population.
+Sweden's expenditures for R&D is total 3.42% of GDP.

-The business sector accounts for around three-quarters and the higher education sector for 21% of this spending.
-Companies largely fund their own research, but receive some contributions from the central government and abroad.
+The business sector accounts for around 70 percent and the higher education sector for 27% of this spending.
+Companies largely fund their own research, but receive some contributions from the government and abroad.

 The research councils mainly support basic research.
 Sectoral research agencies fund R&D aimed both at meeting the knowledge needs of individual sectors and at fostering the development of society.
-In all, Sweden has some 20 sectoral research agencies with resources for R&D. County councils and municipalities also fund research, mainly in health care and social services.
-Jointly with regional R&D units, the municipalities and county councils allocate about SEK 2.7 billion to research and development.
+County councils and municipalities also fund research, mainly in health care and social services.
+Jointly with regional R&D units, the municipalities and county councils allocate about SEK 3.1 billion to research and development.

 In addition to public sources of funding, Sweden has private funding sources, foundations, and fundraising organisations.
 Several are major stakeholders in the research sphere and provide substantial grants for research in their respective fields.
 Collectively, private non profit organisations contribute SEK 3.3 billion to Swedish research.